 1994 M.A.
 Thesis: The Truth of the Trace: Constructing the Power of the Medical Image, McGill University, Montreal, Canada.

 I grew up in city called Moncton, a regional service and cultural centre in an economically deprived part of Canada.
 As part of the minority Acadian (French-speaking) community, I developed a rather complex and sometimes fierce view of language politics and of centre/periphery issues–which comes with its highly specific kind of humor (Acadieman!).
 At 18, I went to McGill University, and from there moved to Amsterdam where I did my PhD.

 Since 2007, I’ve been living in the fabulous northern city of Groningen with my husband and son (a UK millennium baby).
-I was a long-time member of the Groningen section of Stitch&Bitch, love working with all kinds of textiles, and am an avid bio-oriented scuba diver , in the past with Hydrofiel in Groningen and with Oceanus in Zeeland.
-More recently, I took up water polo, as supporter, acted as member of the water polo committee of TriVia and for a few years enjoyed being a recreational player.
+I was a long-time member of the Groningen section of Stitch&Bitch, love working with all kinds of textiles, and am an avid bio-oriented scuba diver, in the past with Hydrofiel in Groningen and with Oceanus in Zeeland.
+More recently, I took up water polo, as supporter, as member of the water polo committee of TriVia , and for a few years as a recreational player.

 My newest passion is triathlon and I am a member of GVAV.
 My first multi-sport event was a swim-run organised by Tritanium in 2017.
 In Summer 2018, I took part in the Speedman sprint (Groningen).
 A year later, this black and orange number saw me through the European Championship (Weert).

 In 2020, I trained for the middle distance event (1.9-90-21) at Didam (Achterhoek, Gelderland), which got cancelled due to the pandemic.I channeled my fitness into a do-it-yourself 90km bike-run challenge (parking lot photo).